Acts of Faith: Providing Space for Nature to Inspi...

-Each year since 1947, a 1,200-pound bronze cherub mysteriously appears atop the Ayres Clock the day before Thanksgiving until Christmas Eve.
+Each year since 1947, a 3-foot-tall, 1,200-pound bronze cherub mysteriously appears atop the Ayres Clock the day before Thanksgiving and stays there until Christmas Eve.

 Martin Luther King Jr and Robert F. Kennedy Mural ...